nooblag/nerdwiki/Git.md

 `git merge development`

+#### Squash

+Merge a branch as one commit.

+#### Example workflow

+Working on example branch `dev`

+`git checkout master`

+`git merge --squash dev`

+This will present editor to allow you to enter a commit message that includes all commit messages for the `dev` branch -

+`git commit`

+Or, this will just use your commit message without the messages from `dev` branch -

+`git commit -m "Your commit message"`

 ### Cloning

 Make sure you're not trying to clone a branch on the remote server that is already checked out, otherwise you'll get an error.